ndunnett/aoc/rust/README.md

 ### Automation Compliance

-All automation impacting Advent of Code servers follows the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation), see [`input.rs`](/rust/aoc_core/src/input.rs) for implementation.
+All automated functionality impacting the Advent of Code servers follows the [automation guidelines](https://www.reddit.com/r/adventofcode/wiki/faqs/automation), see [`lib.rs`](/rust/aoc_core/src/lib.rs) for implementation.

-* Input files are cached to a local directory
+* Input files are cached to a local directory and ignored by source control
 * The request user agent is set to `github.com/ndunnett/aoc/rust`
 * Outbound calls are limited to 5 requests per 15 minutes